core-wg/resource-directory/draft-ietf-core-resource-directory.md

                                 of the protocol, source IP address and source port of the register request
                                 are assumed.
 This parameter is
-                                compulsory when the directory is
+                                mandatory when the directory is
                                 filled by a third party such as an installation tool.</t>
           	</list>
           </t>